-In a healthy relationship, both partners are able to express their feelings and respect each other's boundaries about sex.
-You shouldn’t have to have sex to keep your boyfriend or girlfriend.
+In a healthy relationship, both partners are able to express their feelings and respect each other’s boundaries about sex.
+You shouldn’t have to have sex to keep your partner.
 You may feel comfortable kissing or holding hands but not want to go any further.
 That’s ok.

 Deciding whether you want to have sex or when you should is a decision you should make when it feels right for YOU.
-In a healthy relationship, your boyfriend or girlfriend respects your decisions -- even when they don't like them.
+In a healthy relationship, your partner respects your decisions, even when they don’t like them.

 If you are thinking about when to have sex, keep in mind:

 - You should feel comfortable with your decision.